What’s involved in taking hang gliding lessons, and how much does it cost?

 For your first lesson, after a beginners ground school and flight demonstration, students will first run on flat ground with the glider.
 They must understand the basic radio instructions (pull in, push out, left, and right) before they are allowed to move up to the training hill.
-Usually a student will have a few flights, probably flying 3 feet high for about 50 or 75 feet by the end of the first lesson, all depending on weather conditions.
-The first lesson gets most students ready to be flying approximately 15 feet high for about 150 feet or so by the end of the second lesson, depending on both the student progress and the wind conditions.
+Then, the student tries a few runs, running down the shallow slope of the hill.
+Here, they practice basic controls while running.
+Usually a student will have a few flights, probably flying 3 feet high for about 50 or 75 feet by the end of the first lesson, all depending on weather conditions and student progress.
+The first lesson gets most students ready to come back, flying approximately 15 feet high for about 150 feet or so by the end of the second lesson, depending once again on both the student progress and the wind conditions.

 Birdman Academy Instructor experience

 We take your flight training seriously at Birdman Academy.
 Our founder, Kevin Koonce, had taught thousands of beginner Hang Gliding lessons while working for a few years as an instructor at Kitty Hawk Kites.
 Over thousands of lessons, he has seen many different people make the same beginner mistakes while learning how to Hang Glide, and has many helpfull techniques to help beginning students that have been learned from spending many years travelling around the U.S. and talking to many different Hang Gliding instructors.

 While working at Kitty Hawk Kites, “the dude” oversaw the first Hang Gliding lessons of approximately 8,000 first time Hang Gliding students.